guardian/pluto-storagetier/README.md

   - The original message is `nack`'d _without_ retry on the original queue and a copy is sent to the "retry exchange".
   - The "Retry exchange" is subscribed by the "retry queue", which has a Time-To-Live attribute set on it.
   - The message copy _also_ has a Time-To-Live attribute set, and whichever is the lower of these two settings is used.
-  - Once the time-to-live is exipired, the message broker forwards it on to the designated "dead-letter exchange" of the retry queue, which then immediately forwards it back to the input queue.
+  - Once the time-to-live is expired, the message broker forwards it on to the designated "dead-letter exchange" of the retry queue, which then immediately forwards it back to the input queue.
   - In this way we have a retry loop that can act without blocking application instances and allowing other content to be processed at the same time